cfarkas/variants2genes/README.md

 genome-download mm10

 # Execute the pipeline using 20 threads for processing
-variants2genes -a /path/to/WT.sorted.bam -b /path/to/KO.sorted.bam -g /path/to/mm10.fa -r /path/to/mm10.gtf -t 20
+variants2genes -a /path/to/WT.sorted.bam -b /path/to/KO.sorted.bam -g /path/to/mm10.fa -r /path/to/mm10.gtf -s mm10_dbSNP.raw.vcf -t 20
 ```
-- After these steps, a folder named "KO" will contain the results.
+- After these steps, a folder named ```variants2genes_$DATE_OF_EXECUTION``` with $DATE = Day:Month:Year_Hour:Minute:Sec will contain the results.
+- To obtain known snps for each species, please visit here: https://usegalaxy.org/u/carlosfarkas/h/dbsnpvcffiles

 ## Example: Collect KO-linked variants from RNA-seq data:
 - As an example, we will analyze haplotypes from an RNA-seq data taken from SALL2 wild type and knockout mice, presenting germline variants linked to Chromosome 14, see: https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-5504-9.
 With the pipeline, we will obtain these linked variants to knockout mice, not present in the wild-type counterpart.
 The correspondent illumina reads will be downloaded and aligned against mm10 genome (mus musculus version 10).